Platonic-Systems/generics-sop-examples/draft.md

 > import Generics.SOP
 ```

-We also have [the `these` package](https://hackage.haskell.org/package/these-1.1.1.1/docs/Data-These.html) added to the .cabal file, because it provides the above `These` type, from `Data.These` module.
-In order to explore the SOP representation of the `These` type, let's do some bootstrapping:
+We also have [the `these` package](https://hackage.haskell.org/package/these-1.1.1.1/docs/Data-These.html) added to the .cabal file because it provides the above `These` type from `Data.These` module.
+To explore the SOP representation of the `These` type, let us do some bootstrapping:

 ```haskell
 > import Data.These